 Despite this, there are no data to show that screening for suicide in primary care reduces mortality.
 Additionally, predicting which patients with suicidal thoughts will go on to attempt suicide cannot be achieved with a high degree of sensitivity or specificity [4,5].

-Nevertheless, the fact that primary care clinicians see a large portion of the patients who subsequently commit suicide suggests that an approach to case finding based upon risk factors, sensitivity to high-risk situations in depressed patients, and assessment of suicidality in patients being treated for depression are appropriate in the primary care setting, and may uncover occasional patients who make their intent known and are amenable to intervention.
+Nevertheless, the fact that primary care clinicians see a large portion of the patients who subsequently die by suicide suggests that an approach to case finding based upon risk factors, sensitivity to high-risk situations in depressed patients, and assessment of suicidality in patients being treated for depression are appropriate in the primary care setting, and may uncover occasional patients who make their intent known and are amenable to intervention.

-EPIDEMIOLOGY — Suicidal ideation and behavior are among the most serious and common psychiatric emergencies.
+EPIDEMIOLOGY — Suicidal ideation (thoughts) and behavior are among the most serious and common psychiatric emergencies.
 Reported rates of suicide, however, may underestimate the true burden because of misclassification of death due to legal or social stigma and procedural issues related to death registration .

-In 2013, 842,000 people in the world died from self-harm; China and India accounted for approximately 50 percent of all suicides .
+In 2013, 842,000 people in the world died from intentional self-harm; China and India accounted for approximately 50 percent of all suicides .
 Among 240 causes of death, self-harm was the 14th leading cause of years of life lost in the world.
 In many areas of the world, self-harm was one of the top 10 causes of years of life lost:

 ●Australia – 4th leading cause of years of life lost